20 Best Beaches in Northland, New Zealand 2023

 You’ll find there are two beaches to explore, North and South.
 Whananaki South is only accessible by the long wooden footbridge so if you’re planning to stay a night or two here, you’ll want to base yourself in Whananaki North.

-Well known for its clear water and long stretches of sandy beaches, it’s the perfect place to relax and enjoy the stunning scenery and trust me, it really is stunning!
+Both Whananaki beaches are well known for their clear water and long stretches of sandy beaches, it’s the perfect place to relax and enjoy the stunning scenery and trust me, it really is stunning!
+I’ve been here when it rained the entire time and it was STILL beautiful.

 Whananaki is also a great place for surfing, with waves that are ideal for beginners and experienced surfers alike.